 We are continuously producing a lot of data, for example via social media, telecommunication, entertainment channels, etc. As the data goes way beyond one’s estimations.
 In general, daily we upload 58 million pictures, 440 million tweets and 2 billion files which entirely produces 2.5 quintillion bytes a day, that’s a lot of zeros, it is no wonder we call this a BIG DATA.

 What’s more important is what we can do with this data?
 How do we process big data?
 Right tools with minimal resources can handle loads of data when analyzed and processed.
 Initially, people used to work with powerful algorithms to handle, which was later managed by automated systems using cloud and endless network of normal servers understanding powerful algorithms.
-We already have existing systems that can analyze over a million pieces of data and in short time.
+We already have existing systems that can analyze over a million pieces of data and in a short time.
 Here are few of those use cases listed.

 Use case: Netflix

-For example, video streaming website Netflix analyzes the data obtained from their viewers like most popular shows, watching patterns, and searches.
+For example, a video streaming website Netflix analyzes the data obtained from their viewers like most popular shows, watching patterns, and searches.
 This way they produce successful series with the perfect combination of interests, actors, directors, and storyline.

 Use case: Driverless Cars

-Future of automobiles can rely on self-driving cars (autonomous cars) which are capable of driving according to its environment, understanding the traffic, etc. Here the traffic data has been analyzed and processed by car manufacturers to develop a car that can drive completely accident free all by itself.
+The future of automobiles can rely on self-driving cars (autonomous cars) which are capable of driving according to its environment, understanding the traffic, etc. Here the traffic data has been analyzed and processed by car manufacturers to develop a car that can drive completely accident free all by itself.